cybercongress/cybertensor-subnet-template/docs/stream_tutorial/README.md

 axon = metagraph.axons[my_uid]

 # Create a Dendrite instance to handle client-side communication.
-dendrite = bt.dendrite(wallet=wallet)
+dendrite = ct.dendrite(wallet=wallet)

-This is an async function so we can use the `await` keyword when querying the server with the dendrite object. async def main():
+# This is an async function, so we can use the `await` keyword when querying the server with the dendrite object.
+async def main():
     # Send a request to the Axon using the Dendrite, passing in a StreamPrompting
     # instance with roles and messages.
 The response is awaited, as the Dendrite